-Today is a great day for property investors, farmers, and business owners as New Zealand’s Prime Minster Jacinda Ardern says no to a Capital Gains Tax.
+Today is an excellent day for property investors, farmers, and business owners as New Zealand’s Prime Minster Jacinda Ardern say no to a Capital Gains Tax.
 The TWG (Tax Working Group) spent months working on recommendations and presented their report to Government in February.

-Feedback from business leaders, accounting professionals not just in New Zealand, but also from Australia, and property investors, whom were set to be hit the hardest, was overwhelming, and negative.
+Feedback from business leaders, accounting professionals not just in New Zealand, but also from Australia, and property investors, who were set to be hit the hardest, was overwhelming, and harmful.

 Prime minister, Jacinda Ardern said in interviews, recently, that she was surprised by the lack of appetite for the new tax.
 Really? 😳

 The New Zealand Government is a three-way coalition and partner NZ First was against such a tax from the get-go and vetoed it.

 All parties in the Government entered into this debate with different perspectives and, after significant discussion, we have ultimately been unable to find a consensus.
 As a result, we will not be introducing a capital gains tax.